International-Data-Spaces-Association/IDS-RAM_4_0/documentation/2_Context_of_the_International_Data_Spaces/2_9_Towards_legal_interoperability_federated_frameworks_for_data_sharing_agreements.md

 legal compliance of data-sharing transactions taking place between parties operating in different industries, countries, and/or jurisdictions.
-As a result of the co-operation between IDS and iSHARE[^2], appropriate steps can be taken to address this challenge by defining the IDS approach to support federation of legal frameworks and semantic interoperability on legal conditions.
+As a result of the co-operation between IDS and iSHARE, appropriate steps can be taken to address this challenge by defining the IDS approach to support federation of legal frameworks and semantic interoperability on legal conditions.